 Of course, recreational trips to play poker are also very welcome and they keep the spirit of the community going.

 All gambling legislation in Delaware is controlled and maintained by the Delaware Division of Gaming Enforcement (DGE), which falls under the Department of Safety and Homeland Security and is comprised of a mixture of civilian and sworn investigators.
 This team reports to the Director.

+They all run on 888 Poker software suite.
 It may be unusual to have one single provider, but it actually keeps the system uniform and helps to maintain the integrity of user experience for players, regardless of which site they choose to play on.
-Another benefit of choosing Delaware Lottery as the provider is that since 888 are the backbone of the WSOP, they will have a presence in all three regulated states (Delaware, Nevada, and New Jersey).
+Another benefit of choosing Delaware Lottery as the provider is that since 888 are the backbone of the WSOP, they will have a presence in all four regulated states: